Explore the registry

 To remove the custom registry configuration and revert to using the built-in registry:

-thv config unset-registry-url
+thv config unset-registry

 This restores the default behavior of using ToolHive's built-in registry.